cnobile2012/bahai-calendar/docs/source/ideas.rst

 (Standard Time) which needs to be disambiguated and a gap in time when going in the other direction.
 I see no value to it at all within the Badí' Calendar, however, I have kept it in the code.
 In the future I may start to remove it.
-This should make things work muck cleaner and with less confusion.
+This should make things work much cleaner and with less confusion.

 ==================
 Julian Period Days
 ==================

-The most commonly used algorithm to convert to-and-from different Calendars is to use the JD (Julian period Day).
+The most commonly used algorithm to convert to-and-from different Calendars is the JD (Julian period Day).
 You take your date from some calendar feed it into a function then out pops a JD.
 Then take that day and feed it into the  reverse function for a different calendar and out pops the date that is equivalent to the date of the first calendar.
 Essentially the JD is a continuous count of days from the Gregorian/Julian calendar year -4712:01:01 at noon.
 Jean Meeus in his book "Astronomical Algorithms" has a formula for doing this conversion.
 This formula is historically correct meaning that all historical Astronomical calculations for-the-most-part use it.
 The USNO has an `online calculator <https://aa.usno.navy.mil/data/JulianDate>`_ for this formula.

 Now I said "for-the-most-part" above because the formula mentioned above is astronomically inaccurate for all dates before Gregorian year 1582 October 15